ibexa/documentation-developer/docs/administration/back_office/back_office_elements/formatting_date_and_time.md

 ## Using User settings menu

-Users can set their preferred date and time formats in the User settings menu.
+Users can set their preferred date and time formats in the user settings menu.
 This format is used throughout the back office.

 You can set the list of available formats under the `ibexa.system.<scope>.user_preferences` [configuration key](configuration.md#configuration-files):